 Types of Real Estate Photography

-When you’re starting out, you might not know there are different types of real estate photography.
+When you’re starting, you might not know there are different types of real estate photography.
 It can be hard to know which to specialize in, what the potential profits are, and what gear is needed.

 We’re breaking down the four main types of real estate photography, along with some additional photo and video trends happening in this industry.